 – A measure measures something.

-So a carpenter wants to know that a table is 6 foot by 3 foot.
+So a carpenter wants to know that a table is 6 feet by 3 feet.
 That is a measure.
 There is a standard foot out there and we can all agree how long it is.

 So a “performance indicator” indicates (not measures) performance.
 A “results indicator” indicates results.
 A “key performance indicator” is a “performance indicator” that is more important (key) than others.